Mobile menu icon

 Best Contribution to Internationalisation

-Examples of this include a PGR that has demonstrated their ability to work internationally and be an exemplar global citizen; a student that had driven forward an initiative to enhance the international student experience at Manchester.
+The Best Contribution to Internationalisation award will be made to an individual who has demonstrated their ability to work internationally and be an exemplar global citizen and/or a PGR that had driven forward an initiative to enhance the international PGR experience at Manchester.

 Nomination information